This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 As a generalization, most fine filter media (such as filter wool, polyester filter pads, etc.) should be changed when dirty.

-HOWEVER often many poly pads that are well made (meaning they do not fall apart readily) can be rinsed or even bleached and used repeated (soaking bleached filter pads in water with 2-3 x normal tank dose of water conditioners such as Prime will remove the bleach once finished).
+HOWEVER often many poly pads that are well made (meaning they do not fall apart readily), can be rinsed or even bleached and used repeated (soaking bleached filter pads in water with 2-3 x normal tank dose of water conditioners such as Prime will remove the bleach once finished).
+I haven found many pads, such as found in the SunSun/AquaTop Canister Filters can take few rinsings, even bleachings before needing to be disposed of.
 This even true of some basic HOB filter cartridges (although the Whisper Filter cartridges do not hold up much to rinsing).

 Micron cartridges also rinse/bleach repeatedly well.